Enforcement (film): Production

 Shorta is an Arabic word for police.
+The film is a crime action film written by Anders Ølholm and directed by Anders Ølholm and Frederik Louis Hviid.

+Cinematography was by Jacob Møller, while Anders Albjerg Kristiansen was responsible for editing the film.
+Music was by Martin Dirkov.

 Release

 The film had its world premiere at the 77th Venice International Film Festival in the 35th International Critics' Week on 5 September 2020.

 It had a Danish theatrical release on 8 October 2020.

+Shorta was released in UK cinemas on 13 August 2021.
 It had a limited theatrical release in North America by Magnolia Pictures and was released on VOD by Magnet Releasing on 19 March 2021.
-It was internationally released on 4 June 2021.
+It was internationally released on 4 June 2021, later becoming available on DVD.